Napa Cabbage Kimchi (Korean Baechu-Kimchi)

 Do I have to keep the cabbage in quarters?

-No, you could also chop those sections down into smaller pieces too.
+No, you could also chop those sections down into smaller pieces.
 If you want to do so, I recommend chopping the cabbage in half lengthwise first (as in the directions).
-Then slice each piece of cabbage every 2-inches or so for little 2-inch sections of cabbage.
+Then, slice each piece of cabbage every two inches or so for little two-inch sections.

 Why salt the cabbage?